Olical/Spark/README.md

 **Spark - A lightweight yet powerful JavaScript library.**

 ## About
 Spark is my attitude towards coding summed up in one lovely script.
 I love to reinvent the wheel, but better.
 So what I did was take something that already exists (a JavaScript library), and make it easier to learn and use.
-It is easier to learn because I have tried to make all of the functions as multiuse as possible.
+It is easier to learn because I have tried to make all of the functions as multi-use as possible.

-For example you can perform a basic AJAX call like so: `alert($.ajax('get', 'someFile.php', 'data=some data'));`
+For example you can perform a basic AJAX call like so: `alert(Spark.ajax('get', 'someFile.php', 'data=some data'));`

-You can then make this into an asynchronous request by just adding a callback, like so: `$.ajax('get', 'someFile.php', 'data=some data', function(data) { alert(data) });`
+You can then make this into an asynchronous request by just adding a callback, like so: `Spark.ajax('get', 'someFile.php', 'data=some data', function(data) { alert(data) });`

 All functions are explained in the documentation as well as how to make plugins.
 Here is an example of making an element fade out to 0% opacity over the course of 1000 milliseconds, one second.

-`$('p.myParagraph').animate({opacity: 0}, 1000);`
+`Spark('p.myParagraph').animate({opacity: 0}, 1000);`

 If you are unsure of anything then the documentation will sort you out. <http://sparkjs.co.uk/documentation>